serpro69/kotlin-faker/README.md

 ## CLI
 Command line application can be used for a quick lookup of faker functions.
-See [README.md](cli-bot/README.MD) for installation and usage details.
+See [faker-bot README](cli-bot/README.md) for installation and usage details.

 ## Data Providers